John Hancock- Biography and Crucial Facts

 - Heavily involved in the Boston Tea Party

 A hilarious but serious incident occurred in 1773.
-On 16th December that year, a group of irate American demonstrators (Sons of Liberty) offloaded tea from a British ship and threw the precious commodity into the Boston harbor.
+On 16th December that year, a group of irate American demonstrators (primarily from the Sons of Liberty) offloaded tea from a British ship and threw the precious commodity into the Boston harbor.
 Hancock was not present at the scene, but he played a role in causing the demonstration against the Tea Act.
 He even remarked that people were free to do whatever they liked.